Olives99/Apassra-Kongpanlad/Generic-Directive-Extension-List.md

  * () :
  * {} :

+> This seems forced into the provided syntax.
+Why is this not a block element?
+Why is the title provided inside the syntax as opposed to just being text prior to the "TOC" tag?

 * **spoiler** : Hides spoilers
  * Purpose: Informs display to hide content, unless user wants to be shown the spoilers
  * [] : Spoiler Text